morgansierrasnyder/intro_to_computer_programming/README.md

 ### Install Tkinter
 1. Open Terminal
-2. Check your version of Python `python3 --version` (or `python --version` if you aliased python='python3' when doing your [developer environment setup](https://github.com/morgansierrasnyder/intro_to_computer_programming#developer-environment-setup)
-3. If the version of Python is 3.9 or higher, you are good to go!
-If not, you will need to change the default python version by following the instructions in the "Troubleshooting" section below
+2. Install dependencies for Tkinter: `brew install tcl-tk`
+3. Check your version of Python: `python --version`.
+It's probably on 3.10.6 (or 3.10.something) from using the p5 library.
+We're going to change the version...
+4. First, create a new folder to store your Tkinter projects, either by (1) running `mkdir tkinter_code` in your terminal or (2) using Finder to create a new folder.
+Navigate to that folder in the terminal using `cd tkinter_code`
+5. Install Python 3.11.2: `pyenv install 3.11.2`
+6. Switch to the new Python version within this folder: `pyenv local 3.11.2`
-4. Run `pip3 install tk`
+7. Install Tkinter: `pip install tk`
-5. Download [jan-ken-po.py](https://drive.google.com/file/d/1mo_P5cTrWKnrpOcwWqWN2faYZoH84F9n/view?usp=sharing) and test if Tkinter works by running `python jan-ken-po.py` -- You should see an interface for playing Rock, Paper, Scissors against the computer!
+8. Download [jan-ken-po.py](https://drive.google.com/file/d/1mo_P5cTrWKnrpOcwWqWN2faYZoH84F9n/view?usp=sharing) and test if Tkinter works by running `python jan-ken-po.py` -- You should see an interface for playing Rock, Paper, Scissors against the computer!

 ### Troubleshooting
-**Python version < 3.9:** If your Python version is something like `3.8.9`, we'll follow the instructions in [this article](https://opensource.com/article/19/5/python-3-default-mac) to upgrade the default Python version on your computer:
-1. `brew install pyenv` install pyenv to manage different Python *env*ironments
-2. `pyenv install 3.10.6` install python 3.10.6 using pyenv
-3. `pyenv global 3.10.6` set 3.10.6 to the default on your computer
-4. `echo -e 'if command -v pyenv 1>/dev/null 2>&1; then\n  eval "$(pyenv init -)"\nfi' >> ~/.zshrc` to allow pyenv to control the python version during every terminal session
-   1. If you get a "file not found" warning for ~/.zshrc, create the file with `touch ~/.zshrc`
-5. `source ~/.zshrc` to apply your new settings
-6. `python --version` test it! this should print `3.10.6`
+See these [installation instructions](https://docs.google.com/document/d/1UuGd8kw4S5hK-vaxGbMc1R6qT8Khrh2K1jYOU9BK71Q/edit?usp=sharing) for how to install Tkinter with other versions of Python